philsmirnoff/philsmirnoff/README.md

 ### Hey there, I'm Ilfir:

-- 🎓Recent graduate from Fullstack Academy - one of the leading software engineering bootcamps in the country.
 - 🌱 I’m currently working on my personal projects, drilling Leetcode questions and preparing for the interviews;
 - ⭐ I live in New York City.
 - 🪐 Looking forward to know more about data visualization, blockchain, machine learning